Visas and Work Permits 12 min

 What are the eligibility requirements for a work visa in Portugal?

-In order for your business to employ a non-EU citizen in Portugal, the employee must meet the visa eligibility requirements and gather all the necessary documents.
+For your business to employ a non-EU citizen in Portugal, the employee must meet the visa eligibility requirements and gather all the necessary documents.
 As an employer, you're responsible for filing a work permit application for the employee, so unless you partner with an EOR like Remote who completes the process on your behalf, you'll need to gather the following documents:

 • A colorized, passport-sized photo